 - Provide opportunities for applicants who, even though qualify for admission, fail to enter the University due to constraints in physical facilities.

-The main focus of the Centre, currently, is directed at:
+The main focus of CoDE, currently, is directed at:

 - Mounting distance education programme in Basic Education leading to the award of Diploma, Post-Diploma Degree and Master’s Degree;